cjsarab/Full-Projects/template-management/data-connect/README.md

   - **Pipeline:** UWS-GET-VARIABLES
   - **Pipeline:** UWS-GET-ACTIVE-TEMPLATES
   - **Pipeline:** UWS-DOWNLOAD-LETTER
+  - **Pipeline:** UWS-ARCHIVE-TEMPLATE-VERSION

   ### Adding new variables
   New variables can be added by posting the variable to the end point as detailed in the custom-table-extensions readme.
 Two pipelines must then be updated:
     - **Pipeline:** UWS-CREATE-PREVIEW
     - **Pipeline:** UWS-DOWNLOAD-LETTER

-    These pipelines get the data and assign the variables so additional Ethos Gets likely need added and the JavaScript in 'Assign variables' should be updated.

 **_NOTE:_**
     Since this extension was developed in Europe we use the BPAPI eu-system-parameter-maintenance to determine the current term code and therefore the correct academic-period.
 If you have a different method of obtaining the correct academic-period you will need to change some of the fittings in these two pipelines.
+Other variable extractions may also be specific to UWS; for example we store FT/PT status as an attribute and so the logic gets it from there.